The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 For example, all practitioners need to work together to ensure that patients receive the best possible care in an ICU setting

-If you prefer working alone, your co-workers are rarely present in a home health setting, and you spend most of your time with your patients.
-Therefore, you may find this setting ideal.
+If you prefer working alone, your co-workers are rarely present in a home health setting, and you spend most of your time with your patients, making this an ideal setting for you.

 #4: Do I Have Time for Any Additional Education or Training?